 SUMMA is a coalition of Stanford medical students, including representatives from the organizations below.

-Stanford University School of Medicine Center of Excellence in Diversity in Medical Education (COEDME) is committed to increasing the number of underrepresented doctors and health care leaders, ensuring equal access to quality health care for America's increasingly diverse society.
-The COE offers programs that support underrepresented students over time -- from middle school through medical school and beyond.
+Stanford University School of Medicine’s Office of Diversity in Medical Education is committed to increasing the number of underrepresented doctors and health care leaders, ensuring equal access to quality health care for America's increasingly diverse society.
+The ODME offers programs that support underrepresented students over time -- from middle school, through medical school, residency, and beyond.
 Our goal is to assist program participants in becoming culturally sensitive leaders in their communities as health care providers, educators, and researchers on minority health care issues.

 Asian Pacific American Medical Student Association (APAMSA)

 APAMSA is the nation’s only organization specifically representing East and South Asian American medical students.
 Our mission is to bring together those who are interested in health issues that affect the Asian-American community so that we may have a strong, collective, public, and political voice.
 We are interested in directly promoting the health and well-being of the Asian community.
 Stanford’s APAMSA chapter organizes annual speaker events, provides free health services in the community, and brings speakers to campus about Asian health.
 WE also provide an important forum for APA students to meet, exchange information and experiences and development personally and professionally.